 How Do You Define Yourself?

 Isn’t this a question for us all?
-Maybe this is one motivational ted talk that you can watch with your teen as well.
+This is a great motivational TED talk that you can watch with your teen as well.
 It brings focus and attention to the fact that we’re not all the same, and that’s okay.
 The speaker in this Ted Talk actually battles a condition that has completely changed and altered her entire life.
 And her outlook?
 Inspiring and motivational, to say the least.

 My Philosophy for a Happy Life

-This Ted Talk is the perfect follow up to Elizabeth’s talk.
+This TED Talk is the perfect follow up to the one above.
 Sam Berns has a rare genetic disease called progeria.
 This disease creates physical signs and symptoms as if he was aging at rapid speed.
 So, by age 17 (the age he was during this talk) he looks like an elderly man.

 Sam talks about his struggle with his illness and how he tries to focus on the good in life.
 For him it’s all about the “can do” instead of the “can-nots.”
 His attitude, considering all he’s had to face, will motivate teens to frame their world differently and no to let trivial things get in the way of their goals.